s10boi/dynamic_hypno_generator/README.md

 ⚠️ I've had numerous issues trying to install pedalboard (used for audio effects) on Windows using `pip`, so I especially recommend using `uv` if you're on Windows.

-⚠️ If you're on Windows, ensure you've installed the "Desktop development with C++" workload from [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) as mentioned in the requirements.
+⚠️ If you're on Windows, ensure you've installed the "Desktop development with C++" workload from [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/), as well as git, as mentioned in the requirements.

 ### Using `uv`
 1. Clone or download the respository